Teenage years can stretch to 32 — the brain’s five life stages explained

 Dr. Alexa Mousley, who led the research, noted, “We knew that the structure of the brain is crucial for our development, but we lacked a comprehensive picture of how it changes throughout our lives and why.”

-Thus, understanding these “epochs” provides important context for recognizing when our brains may be most effective or vulnerable at different life stages.
-It helps explain why individuals’ brains can develop differently at critical moments in life.
+Understanding these “epochs” provides context for recognizing when our brains may be most effective or vulnerable at different life stages.
+It helps explain why people’s brains can develop differently at critical moments.

 Childhood

 The team discovered that during the first “epoch” (from birth to 9 years), the brain undergoes “network consolidation.”
-In this process, the number of synapses (connections between neurons) that the child’s brain produces in excess is reduced, with only the most active connections surviving.
+In this process, the child’s brain trims the excess synapses it produced, leaving only the most active connections.

-By the end of this first stage, the brain experiences significant changes in cognitive abilities.
-This is accompanied by an increase in vulnerability.
-Following this stage, the risk of mental disorders also rises, as reported by Independent.
+By the end of this stage, cognitive abilities change significantly and vulnerability increases.
+After this stage, the risk of mental disorders rises, as reported by The Independent.

 Adolescence

 During adolescence, the brain’s communication networks become increasingly sophisticated.
-This “epoch” is characterized by the formation of faster and smoother communication both within specific areas of the brain and across the entire brain.
-Such transformation leads to a significant improvement in cognitive skills.
+This “epoch” is characterized by faster, smoother communication both within specific brain regions and across the whole brain.
+That transformation leads to a significant improvement in cognitive skills.

-The team stated that this process typically concludes only after the age of 30.
+The team said this process typically finishes only after the age of 32.

 Adulthood

 Starting around age 32, the longest “epoch” begins—adulthood.
-The architecture of the brain stabilizes compared to previous phases.
-During the next thirty years, there are few significant turning points.
+The architecture of the brain stabilizes compared with earlier phases.
+Over the next 30 years, there are few major turning points.

 Early Aging

 The reorganization of the brain’s neural networks peaks between the ages of 60 and 70.
-According to Dr. Mousley, this is likely “related to aging, during which the number of neural connections increasingly declines as white matter begins to degenerate.”
+Dr. Mousley said this is likely “related to aging, during which the number of neural connections increasingly declines as white matter begins to degenerate.”

-This is a period when individuals face an elevated risk of various serious diseases that can affect the brain, such as .
+This is a period when people face an elevated risk of serious neurological diseases that affect the brain.

 Late Aging

-The final stage of brain structure formation occurs around age 83.
-Scientists believe that a defining feature of this “epoch” is a significant weakening of “regional” connections in the brain.
-Individuals increasingly rely on well-known neural pathways and areas.
+The final stage of brain-structure change occurs around age 83.
+The researchers believe a defining feature of this “epoch” is a marked weakening of regional connections in the brain.
+People increasingly rely on well-worn neural pathways and areas.

-Duncan Astle, a professor of neuroinformatics at Cambridge, noted that the research helps understand the degree of vulnerability of the brain at different stages of development, as well as identify ways to treat specific conditions.
+Duncan Astle, a professor of neuroinformatics at Cambridge, said the research helps us understand how vulnerable the brain is at different stages and points to ways to treat specific conditions.

 “Looking back, many of us feel that our lives have consisted of different stages.
 It turns out that the brain goes through them as well,” he said.